johnofmars/mm-github-pages-starter/_pages/tldr.md

 ## Loadout

-- `1x Grenade Launcher Loader` (non-enhanced) gets you 80% of the way to the reload cap
+- `1x Grenade Launcher Loader` (non-enhanced) gets you 80% of the way to the reload cap.
 - `Dire Artillery` (the equivalent of `Pump Action`/`Remote Connection`) _does_ work for **Fighting Lion**.
 - You don't need dexterity perks for your primary, because of **Chimera**.
 - Grenade Launcher `Scavenger` & `Reserves` don't help much for **Fighting Lion** (1-2 extra rounds)